7 Gambas Crescent, #09-09, Ark@Gambas, Singapore 757087 ♦ Reservation : +65 6417 9690

 If you haven’t already, schedule your checkups for the third trimester, and get professional consultation from your ob-gyn.

-Furthermore, attending classes and talks about childbirth allows you to learn more about your pregnancy and get support from other pregnant moms too.
+Furthermore, attending classes and talks about childbirth allows you to learn more about your pregnancy and get support from other pregnant moms.

-Prenatal exercise brings a lot of health benefits for your and your baby, including boosting your mood, improving your pregnancy discomforts and even a quicker postnatal recovery.
+Prenatal exercise brings many health benefits for you and your baby, including boosting your mood, improving your pregnancy discomforts and even quicker postnatal recovery.

-Meanwhile, prenatal exercise will help your baby to develop a fitter heart and boost brain health too.
+Meanwhile, prenatal exercise will help your baby develop a fitter heart and boost brain health.

-As long as you have your ob-gyn’s consent and practice pregnancy-safe exercise, you are good to keep moving up until your delivery day.
+As long as you have your ob-gyn’s consent and practice pregnancy-safe exercises, you can keep moving until your delivery day.

 Now, finally a tip that doesn’t require much effort from you!
 Did you know that prenatal massages are one of the top favourite therapies by pregnant women?

-PNSG’s prenatal massage is the top choice of many expectant moms in Singapore when it comes to relieving their pregnancy discomforts.
+PNSG’s prenatal massage is the top choice of many expectant moms in Singapore to relieve their pregnancy discomforts.

 Closing Words

-Interested in experiencing massage for pregnancy woman for yourself?
+Interested in experiencing massage for pregnancy woman yourself?
 Book a pregnancy spa session with PNSG today!

 Now, if you are going to search for “Postpartum care Singapore”, let us just save you the hassle and give you a little hint – you’ll find our packages particularly interesting over on our homepage.